 Penny Pitou and Egon Zimmerman, who ran the ski shool at Gunstock in the 1960's – the time and place where the webmaster learned how to ski.
 Pitou is certainly the most famous skier from Laconia; she won silver medals in downhill and giant slalom at the 1960 Winter Olympics in Squaw Valley, California.
 Zimmerman, who also raced in the 1960 Olympics, was married to Pitou for a time.
 (Zimmerman should not be confused with a different skier with the same name who won the gold in the downhill at the 1964 Winter Olympics in Innsbruck, Austria, and who owns the Hotel Kristberg in Lech, Austria.)
 Pitou's and Zimmerman's equipment - leather laced ski boots and long narrow wooden skis - seems so primitive by today's standards.

 Pitou and Zimmerman both went on to successful careers in the business world.
-Pitou founded a travel agency in Laconia which now has a second location in North Conway.
+In 1974, Pitou founded a travel agency in Laconia which now has a second location in North Conway.
 Zimmerman started a ski shop in Nashua which today has four New Hampshire locations and one in Massachusetts.

 Still looking for more information or images about this topic?